 Q: What is a shielding report?
 How do I find out the lead equivalency required?

 A: A radiation shielding report is a document written by a radiation physicist.
 It describes the lead thickness or lead equivalency required on each wall of your imaging room.
 Federal law stipulates that every facility must have a shielding evaluation done for every imaging room.
 They are also required if something changes in the room, like replacement of an imaging machine.
 In some areas, this can be handled by your county health department.
 Sometimes, the company you bought the x-ray machine from can acquire one for you.
 Due to a perceived conflict of interest, we cannot be involved in the shielding report acquisition.
 But if you have a shielding report and don't know how to decipher it, you can email it to us with your quote request and will we quote the proper products.

-Q: Can I use lead glass in an exterior application?
+Q: Can I use x-ray shielded glass in an exterior application?

 A: Yes, but not by itself.
 Lead glass is porous and fragile.
 It cannot be exposed to the elements.
 We make IGU's (insulated glass units) comprised of tempered glass for the exterior pane and x-ray lead glass for the interior pane.

-Q: Does lead glass have a tint?
+Q: Does x-ray shielded lead glass have a tint?
 Is the a clear option?